-Cambodian street food was one of the highlights of the recent Water Festival in Cambodia’s Siem Reap.
+Cambodian street food was a highlight of the recent Water Festival in Cambodia’s northern city of Siem Reap, gateway to Angkor Archaeological Park and Angkor Wat.
 Food carts and food stalls lined the length of the riverside and filled the parks, while mobile vendors roamed the streets, stopping to set up shop wherever a hungry crowd gathered around.

-On any given day, you’ll find Cambodian street food in, outside, and around the perimetre of local markets such as Phsar Chas or Old Market (also written as Phsar Chaa) in the heart of Siem Reap, Psar Leu (the large market on National Highway 6), and the small riverside markets and neighbourhood markets scattered around town.
+But outside festival time, on any given day you’ll find fantastic Cambodian street food in Siem Reap, around the perimeters of local markets such as Phsar Chas or Old Market (also written as Phsar Chaa) in the heart of those same Siem Reap markets, especially Psar Leu (the large market on National Highway 6), and outside the small riverside markets and neighbourhood markets scattered around town.

 Grilled beef and pork skewers